 While asset verification offers significant benefits, it's not without its challenges.
 Here are some common hurdles that organizations may encounter during the verification process:

 - Inaccurate Records: The effectiveness of asset verification hinges on the accuracy of existing asset data.
 Unfortunately, discrepancies and errors often creep into asset databases over time.
 Missing information, outdated details, or duplicate entries can significantly complicate verification efforts.
+Thankfully barcodes and RFID tags help to offset inaccuracy with guaranteed capture of assets without manual input.

 - Large Asset Volumes: Organizations with a vast number of assets face a logistical challenge.
 Managing and verifying a high volume of equipment, machinery, or inventory can be overwhelming and time-consuming.
 The sheer number of assets increases the risk of errors and omissions during the verification process.
+To combat this, companies may choose to use RFID as opposed to barcodes.
+Where barcodes require line of sight and scanning one asset at a time, RFID does not require line of sight and allows reading multiple tags at the same time, speeding up the process.

 - Time Constraints: Limited time allocated for asset verification can lead to rushed assessments and increased oversight.
 Thorough verification requires careful inspection and data collection, which can be compromised if time constraints force a faster pace.